What is Root Canal Therapy

-1. Dr. Mooreexamines and x-rays the tooth, then administers local anesthetic.
+- Dr. Moore examines and x-rays the tooth then administers a local anesthetic.
 After the tooth is numb, the endodontist places a small protective sheet called a “dental dam” over the area to isolate the tooth and keep it clean and free of saliva during the procedure.

-3. After the space is cleaned and shaped, the endodontist fills the root canals with a biocompatible material, usually a rubber-like material called “gutta-percha.”
-The guttapercha is placed with an adhesive cement to ensure complete sealing of the root canals.
+- After space is cleaned and shaped, the endodontist fills the root canals with a biocompatible material, usually a rubber-like material called “gutta-percha.”
+The gutta-percha is placed with an adhesive cement to ensure complete sealing of the root canals.
 In most cases, a temporary filling is placed to close the opening.
 The temporary filling will be removed by your dentist before the tooth is restored.

 If the tooth lacks sufficient structure to hold the restoration in place, Dr. Moore may place a post inside the tooth.
 Ask your dentist or endodontist for more details about the specific restoration planned for your tooth.

 If you have an infected tooth, please contact Moore Family Dentistry today to find out whether a root canal is right for you.
 Dr. Adam Moore serves patients in Garner and Cary, North Carolina.